Fifty feared dead after landslide in India

 - Rescuers continue to search the area

-(CNN)Nearly 50 people are feared dead after a landslide swept two buses down a gorge in Northern India, according to Indian state-run news outlet DD News.
+(CNN)Nearly 50 people are feared dead after a landslide swept two buses down a gorge in northern India, according to Indian state-run news outlet DD News.

 DD News reports the buses had stopped for a break along the road when the landslid hit, sweeping the buses some 800 meters (more than 2,600 feet) down a gorge.